Overseas National Airways: Military charter carrier

 ONA's 1960 gambit contributed to a substantial change in military charter contracting.
 US scheduled carriers had long been unhappy with competitive MATS bidding.
 ONA's audacious bid motivated TWA, Pan Am and others to press their case with the military, Congress and the CAB.
-Separately, in February 1960, a report to President Eisenhower recommended, inter alia, and the President approved, that Part 45 carriers be excluded from international MATS bidding.
+Separately, in February 1960, a report to President Eisenhower recommended, among other things, and the President approved, that Part 45 carriers be excluded from international MATS bidding.
 With Part 45s no longer a factor, in July 1960 the CAB said it no longer accept competitive bidding for military business.
 The CAB duly set a minimum rate for international MATS flying.
 With price no longer a variable, MATS ranked bidders according to their ability to provide (1) turbine (jet or turboprop) equipment with cargo capability, (2) turbine equipment (3) piston equipment with cargo capability in that order.
 In 1960, no supplemental carrier had long-range turbine equipment (even in 1964, all supplementals together had only six such aircraft, against 427 among the scheduled carriers) so this substantially advantaged the scheduled carriers.
 When the first set of bids was announced later in 1960 subject to these criteria, Pan Am was on top with 20.5% of the dollar value and TWA was second with 18.6%.
 ONA's share was 8.5%.

 ONA of this era had its main operational base at Oakland, a smaller base in New York and a small headquarters in Washington, DC.